-Student activities require prior approval from SPAR.
-Whenever any campus room or facility is used for club/organization activities, the sponsoring club/organization is responsible for initiating the request by first contacting the SGA Coordinator.
-The sponsoring club/organization is also responsible for incurring any cost related to their sponsored event such as security, special lighting, catering, etc.
+Student activities require prior approval from Student Life.
+Whenever any campus room or facility is used for student organization activities, the sponsoring organization is responsible for initiating the request by first contacting the SGA Coordinator or Programming Specialist.
+The sponsoring student organization is also responsible for incurring any cost related to their sponsored event such as security, special lighting, catering, etc.